Mobee-App/documentation/docs/documentation-api/7 - Invoicing and Billing Module/3 - invoice-and-billing-configuration-and-setup.md

 # Configuration and Setup for Invoicing and Billing

-This section will guide you through setting up key features such as the approval process, adding the "Generate Invoice" button, configuring Lightning Page assignments, managing user and admin permissions, and assigning Record Types to profiles.
+This section will guide you through setting up key features such as the approval process, adding the "New Invoice" button, configuring Lightning Page assignments, managing user and admin permissions, and assigning Record Types to profiles.

 ## Managing Custom Permission Sets